sehrope/node-pg-spice/README.md

     SELECT $1, foo FROM bar WHERE bam = $1

-pg-spice allows you to do the same name parameters.
-The previous example could be rewritten as :
+pg-spice allows you to do the same with name parameters.
+The previous example could be rewritten as (note that `:bam` is repeated):

     SELECT :bam, foo FROM bar WHERE bam = :bam